turingschool/gear-up/m4_sessions/1804inning/public_data.md

 **Breakout** (7 minutes)
-(4 small groups: each group discusses one of the following questions) 1 facilitator per group with materials to help guide or supplement the discussion
+(4 small groups: each group discusses one of the following questions) 1 facilitator per group with materials to help guide or supplement the discussion Material provided in slack channel extended to participants
 * Jared: What kind of problems could you solve with civic tech?
 * Sabrina: Where can you find public data?
-* Jon: What barriers are there to access for the public data?
+* Jon: What barriers are there to accessing public data?
 * Anna: Who is in the space of civic tech?

 **Whole Group Share**(10 minutes)

 **Breakout**(10 minutes)
 (4 small groups)
- * Think of a problem that could be solved with public data
+Moderators assist groups with direction
+Provided list of projects and open problems, one problem assigned to each group.
+Projects included in the slide deck.
+ * How would you define the problem?
  * How you might attack the problem?

 **Whole Group Share**(10 minutes)

-**Breakout**(10 minutes)
-(4 small groups: each group is given a civic tech project to research)
- * Civic tech projects (TBD)
- * What problem were they trying to solve?
- * Who does it help and how?
- * What data sources did they use?
- * Is their solution effective and / or succesful?
- * Who are the contributers -> how has the work been shared?

-**Whole Group Share**(10 minutes)
+**Wrap Up with 'Final Thoughts' concluded from Group Share**

 Thank you!
 Have a great day!

  Submit a PR at the end of this session and tag @emhickmann